Information about the travel bubble that was initially planned in May 2021 between Hong Kong and Singapore.

 The ATB arrangements have been in discussion since last November.
 It was planned to be launched in the same month; neither government considered the pandemic situation stable enough.
 Singapore and Hong Kong governments will carefully monitor the situation in the lead-up to the inaugural flight.

-Keen travellers can keep up-to-date with the news on https://www.tourism.gov.hk/travel-bubble/en/index.html.
+The quarantine-free travel bubble is still under review, and keen travellers can keep up-to-date with the news on https://www.tourism.gov.hk/travel-bubble/en/index.html.